-Reimbursement Information:
+Reimbursement Information

 Providers are to bill and document appropriately for all services submitted.
 The plan reserves the right to request supporting documentation.
 Failure to adhere to coding and billing policies may impact claims processing and reimbursement.
-Claims may be reviewed on a case-by-case basis.
-If you have any questions, please contact your provider network representative.

 Chiropractors may not bill for any chiropractic manipulative treatment, constant attendance modalities or therapeutic procedures, unless the services were directly performed by the chiropractor.